-Logistics automated sorting operations are engineered to meet specific package sorting requirements.
-Image-based barcode readers are essential to decode information and ensure packages are properly sorted and delivered.
-High read rates at automated sorting locations are important to these barcode reading applications to reduce labor costs and improve throughput.
+Image-based barcode readers are essential for decoding information and ensuring packages are properly sorted and delivered on time.
+High read rates at automated sorting locations reduce labor costs and maximize productivity rates.